AzmathShaik29/Terraform-Basics-to-Advance/Day-1/steps.md

 ```

 Use `terraform destroy` with caution, as it will permanently delete all resources defined in your Terraform configuration.
 Always review the plan before proceeding.

+The Terraform state file (`terraform.tfstate`) is a JSON file that Terraform uses to track the current state of your infrastructure.
+It maps real-world resources to your Terraform configuration, enabling Terraform to manage and update them efficiently.
+The state file helps Terraform determine what changes need to be made when running `terraform plan` or `terraform apply`.